 The most important part of preventative maintenance is frequent inspections of your systems.
 If you wait around until you notice a problem, then it’s already too late.
-Run inspections every week or two so you can find any issues before damage spreads and slows down your work.
+It’s best to schedule inspections every week or two so you can find any issues before damage spreads and slows down your work.

 Examine Your Belts